-• Charts, tables, and graphs
+Charts and graphs

-- If originally produced by the author, they should be submitted as individual Word or Excel files that are manipulatable by Press staff for appropriate publication resolution. - If created in MS Word, they should be created using 'insert table' and 'insert chart' functions and submitted as individual Word documents - If created as an Excel file, tables and graphs should be created and saved within the file.
-Only one table or graph per file. - Charts, tables and graphs are required to be in greyscale.
-See Color and Greyscale section below. - If you are exporting charts, tables or graphs from survey software such as Survey Monkey or Qualtrics, export to PDF to achieve a higher quality image file.
+- If originally produced by the author, they should be submitted as individual Word or Excel files that are manipulatable by Press staff for appropriate publication resolution. - If created in MS Word, they should be created using 'insert chart' functions and submitted as individual Word documents - If created as an Excel file, graphs should be created and saved within the file.
+Only one graph per file. - Charts and graphs are required to be in greyscale.
+See Color and Greyscale section below. - If you are exporting charts or graphs from survey software such as Survey Monkey or Qualtrics, export to PDF to achieve a higher quality image file.
 These should be 600 dpi (dots per inch). - Note that alternative text is required for textual information presented in an image file.
-See Alternative Text for Visual Materials Guide. - Do not create and submit tables or graphs as hand-drawings.
+See Alternative Text for Visual Materials Guide. - Do not create and submit graphs as hand-drawings.